Onyenso/YensoGram-v2.0/README.md

 In this project,

-- [db.sqlite3](https://github.com/Onyenso/YensoGram-v2.0/blob/master/db.sqlite3) is the database for the project.
 - [final_project/setiings.py](https://github.com/Onyenso/YensoGram-v2.0/blob/master/final_project/settings.py) contains settings for the project.
 - [/media](https://github.com/Onyenso/YensoGram-v2.0/blob/master/media) is the folder that holds uploaded media from users.
 - [/static](https://github.com/Onyenso/YensoGram-v2.0/blob/master/static) holds the static files for the project.